H. K. Narayana: Family

 Narayana's wife Kanta is a Kathak dancer.
-Like HKN his daughters Chandrika (Chandu) and Manju have also developed interests in the field of art.
-Chandu is a Bharatanatya dancer and a painter in Tanjore style.
-And Manju has interests in instrument.
-HKN's brother Keshav Murthy is a renowned Carnatic violinist and he teaches violin to his students.
+They have two daughters.

 Career

 He got associated with the All India Radio early in his student life and gave many performances.
 He also later joined as a staff artist in AIR.
 H. K. Narayana known as HKN worked with All India Radio for almost four decades.
 He held many important roles and responsibilities in AIR as Junior composer, Senior composer, Music producer, 'A' Grade artiste of Sugama Sangeetha and Classical Music.
 M.D.
 Parthasarathy who worked as the Assistant Producer of Light Music at AIR, Bangalore is supposed to have played a key role in imparting the art of composing the melody and the background score to HKN.
 He retired from AIR in the year 1989.

 HKN was part of the committee constituted in 2004 by N. Dharam Singh the then Chief minister of Karnataka Government to select and suggest a befitting tune for the rendition of the Karnataka state anthem in 2004.
 The committee composed of G. S. Shivarudrappa, Siddalingiah, Doddarange Gowda and Rajashekhar Mansur deliberated over the quality and dignity of rendition of the officially edited version of the poem and recommended that the music composed by Mysore Ananthaswamy was apt.

 He has composed music for several music based plays including Shringaranayaka of Jayadeva, Chitrangada of Kuvempu, Gita Bharata of Rabindranath Tagore.
 He has composed music for more than 25 dance dramas abroad.
 He has also given several performances as a singer for Light Music, Classical Music and Bharatanatya in several part of India and in US, England, Singapore, Hongkong, Ceylon, Russia, Manila and other places.
 Though his major contributions as a musician are found in compositions of Kannada, one can definitely get a taste of HKN's musical compositions in other regional languages as well.
 He has composed music to three Malayalam songs in a programme organised by Akashavani in Calicut.

 He has also worked with several other artistes to create several popular work of art in the field of music.
 He has sung for as many as 150 audio cassettes with noted classical musician Rajkumar Bharathi for Ramanamaharshi Gitagayana.
 He has composed music for more 35 audio cassettes sung by noted vocalist Vidyabhushana.